Getting Started

 • Scan Channels - Opens the Scan Channels window to setup the adapter to scan the selected channels for a determined amount of seconds.

-• Remove Adapter – Removes the currently selected adapter on the Adapter Manager (see Removing Adapters).
+• Remove – Removes the currently selected adapter on the Adapter Manager (see Removing Adapters).

 View